Pascal-J/multiline-tacit-and-macros---J/README.md

 Jwiki page on multiline tacit expressions:
 http://www.jsoftware.com/jwiki/PascalJasmin/Multiline%20tacit%20expressions%20with%20macros

+Place all of the files in this package into the same folder.
+Only jpp.ijs needs to be loaded to use keyboard shortcuts. (macros in jqt console)

 allows writting tacit J expressions with fewer parentheses, MACROS that modify lines within the tacit expression, and comments for each part of a tacit expression

 For example, this expression: